 Cab/Taxi – If you don’t want to compromise on comforts or aren’t comfortable driving on hilly routes, this is a feasible option.
 There are many cab operators from all the major nearby cities.

-Self-Drive – If you are short on time or if you want to pitstop and enjoy and capture the picturesque views on the route, then going on our own is the best way.
+Self-Drive – If you are short on time or if you want to pitstop and enjoy or capture the picturesque views on the route, then going on your own is the best way.

 Places to Stay